samkohn/DUNE-FD-calc/Fast-Monte-Carlo/Flux-Configuration/README.md

 #### Description

+#### Beam flux files

+The .csv files give the beam flux used in the Fast Monte Carlo calculations.
+The filename is split into three parts: (a)nuflux, which describes whether the beam is in neutrino or antineutrino mode; nu(e, mu, tau)(bar)flux, which describes the particular neutrino being produced; and a number describing the number of energy bins between 0 and 10 GeV (e.g. 40).
+The normalization is arbitrary.

+#### Flux optimization procedure

 The flux [^1] we use starts with the flux histograms produced by the flux group.
 We have made a few modifications to these in order to solve